World Models That Know When They Don't Know - Controllable Video Generation with Calibrated Uncertainty: Introduction

-Finally, we demonstrate the effectiveness of \algname in detecting \textit{out-of-distribution} (OOD) inputs (i.e., environment conditions and actions) in controllable video generation through real-world experiments on a WidowX~250 robot.
-In these settings, we show that \algname is able to provide calibrated uncertainty estimates, even when the quality of the generated video is significantly compromised given the distribution shift at test time.
+Finally, we demonstrate the effectiveness of \algname in detecting \textit{out-of-distribution} inputs (i.e., environment conditions and actions) in video generation through real-world experiments on a WidowX~250 robot.
+Particularly, we show that \algname provides calibrated uncertainty estimates, even when the quality of the generated video is significantly compromised given the distribution shift at test time.